refinedev/refine/documentation/docs/guides-concepts/general-concepts/index.md

 export const MyPage = () => {
   return (
     <>
-      My Page // Only admins can see this.
+      My Page // Only authorized users can see this button.
       <DeleteButton resource="users" recordItemId={1} />
     </>
   );